francoisstock/PCBS_project/README.md

 dataFile = open(fileName+'.csv', 'w')
 dataFile.write('positionHor,positionVer,orientation,response,rt\n')

 Then some general parameters are defined.
 A clock keeps track of time during the experiment.
 The number of conditions is then specified: 16 for the 8 positions and 2 orientations (verical-horizontal) of the target.
-Then the number of trials is also determine: Here there are only 16 so that the experiment is hsort and one datum is collected to each condition.
-If running the experiment to get useful data, it is necessary to increase the number of trials in order to have enough data to generalise for each conditions (Careful: nTrials must be divisible by 16 for the TrialHandler to work properly).
-Finally, the refresh rate is set at 60Hz here, and the variable can be modified easily to adapt the experiment to the refresh rate of the device on which it is run.
+The number of trials is also determined: Here there are only 16 trials so that running the experiment only takes one or two minutes.
+It would be necessary to increase the number of trials in order to have enough data to generalise for each condition (Careful: nTrials must be divisible by nConditions for the TrialHandler to work properly).
+Finally, the refresh rate is set at 60Hz.
+The variable _refRate_ can be modified easily to adapt the experiment to the refresh rate of the device on which it is run.

 trial_timer = core.Clock()
 nConditions = 16 # 2 orientations and 8 positions